hawiabraham/personal-website/_posts/2022-05-06-Google-Review.md

 ---
-title: Review: Google Project Management Certificate
+title: Review.
+Google Project Management Certificate
 date: 2022-05-06 00:00:00
 description: I recently completed an exciting new offering by Google, a series of career development courses on Coursera.
 I decided to give their Project Management Certificate a try.
 featured_image: '/images/coursera.jpg'